jamercee/signet/README.md

 ### Commercial certificates vendors

-There are literally dozens of companies offering to sell code signing certificates.
-We're only listing three here (a web search will find other options).
-We've listed these three for a specific reason.
-These three companies offer free timestamp servers for public use.
-The code signing \<signet.command.sign\_code\> system uses them, so it seemed only fair to highlight their offerings.
+There many companies offering to sell code signing certificates.
+We're only listing three here These three companies offer free timestamp servers for public use and code signing \<signet.command.sign\_code\>
+uses them, so it seemed only fair to highlight their offerings.
+But any valid code certificate should work.

 -   Comodo - <https://www.instantssl.com/code-signing/index.html>
 -   Global Sign - <https://www.globalsign.com/>